-If a youth is questioned and is suspected of committing a crime and in the investigating officers’ judgment, needs to be detained, the youth will be cited, transported to and held in the Missoula County Juvenile Detention Facility.
+If a youth is questioned and is suspected of committing a crime and in the investigating officers’ judgment, needs to be detained, the youth will be arrested, cited, and transported to and held in the Missoula County Juvenile Detention Facility.
 The Missoula County Sheriff’s Office operates this facility.
 A Juvenile Probation Officer must be notified of this incarceration when it takes place.

 Whenever a youth is detained, a "detention hearing" must take place within 24 hours (excluding weekends and holidays) of the youth's incarceration.
 Youth Court personnel make every attempt to contact the youth's parent or guardian prior to this hearing.
 At this time, the youth will be brought before a District Court Judge to determine the justification for detention.
 If continued detention is requested, the Juvenile Probation Officer and/or County Attorney will advise the Judge of the reason(s) why this is deemed necessary.
 The Juvenile Probation Officer will also inform the judge if there exists any less restrictive alternatives to detention.
 If the judge deems it proper, he or she may release the youth to the less restrictive environment, order the youth be screened for such release or order the youth released on their own recognizance.